llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       be removed.
     * Due to a nondeterminism apparently inherited from upstream Clang's OpenMP implementation, concurrent execution of activity queues is not guaranteed.
-      Moreover, there are occasional runtime assertion failures when targeting the host.
+      Moreover, Clacc's tests reveal that there are occasional runtime assertion failures when targeting the host and that there are other occasional failures at run time (e.g., segmentation faults) when offloading.
 We need to investigate these issues further.

 `loop` Directive
 ----------------